-- Publications referred to in this guide are: - Debt and equity tests: guide to the debt and equity tests - Foreign exchange (forex): overview (NAT 8985) - Foreign exchange (forex): general information on average rates (NAT 13434) - Foreign exchange (forex): the general translation rule (NAT 9339) - Guide to capital gains tax 2014 (NAT 4151) - Guide to foreign income tax offset rules (NAT 72923) - Individual tax return instructions supplement 2014 - Law Administration Practice Statement PS LA 2007/20 Division 7A - Exercise of the Commissioner's discretion under section 109RB of Division 7A of Part III of the Income Tax Assessment Act 1936 to disregard a deemed dividend in respect of the 2001-02 to 2006-07 income years - Law Administration Practice Statement PS LA 2005/3 (GA) - Division 7A - extended timeframe for repayment of a loan or execution of a written loan agreement for the 2003/04 income year - Personal investors guide to capital gains tax 2014 (NAT 4152) - Refund of franking credits instructions and application for individuals 2014 (NAT 4105) - Tax return for individuals 2014 (NAT 2541) - Tax return for individuals (supplementary section) 2014 (NAT 2679) - Taxation Determination TD 2004/1 Income tax: are the costs of subscriptions to share market information services and investment journals deductible under section 8-1 of the Income Tax Assessment Act 1997? - Taxation Determination TD 2004/22 Income tax: for off-market share buy-backs of listed shares, whether the buy-back price is set by tender process or not, what is the market value of the share for the purposes of subsection 159GZZZQ(2) of the Income Tax Assessment Act 1936? - Taxation Determination TD 2006/30 Income tax: foreign exchange: when calculating the amount of any gain or loss on disposal or redemption of a traditional security denominated in a foreign currency should the amounts relevant to the calculation be translated (converted) into Australian dollars when each of the relevant events takes place? - Taxation Ruling TR 2002/10 Income tax: capital gains tax: asset register - Taxation Ruling TR 2005/23 Income tax: listed investment companies - Taxation Ruling TR 2010/3 Income tax: Division 7A loans: trust entitlements.
+- Publications referred to in this guide are: - About capital protected products and borrowings - Foreign exchange (forex): overview (NAT 8985) - Foreign exchange (forex): general information on average rates (NAT 13434) - Foreign exchange (forex): the general translation rule (NAT 9339) - Foreign income exemption for Australian residents and temporary residents - employee share schemes - Foreign income exemption for temporary residents introduction - Guide to capital gains tax 2015 (NAT 4151) - Debt and equity tests - Dividend washing integrity rule - Division 7A closely held corporate limited partnerships - Division 7A essentials - Division 7A trust amounts treated as dividends payments and loans through the interposed entities - Guide to foreign income tax offset rules (NAT 72923) - Law Administration Practice Statement PS LA 2007/20 Division 7A - Exercise of the Commissioner's discretion under section 109RB of Division 7A of Part III of the Income Tax Assessment Act 1936 to disregard a deemed dividend in respect of the 2001-02 to 2006-07 income years - Law Administration Practice Statement PS LA 2005/3 (GA) - Division 7A - extended timeframe for repayment of a loan or execution of a written loan agreement for the 2003/04 income year - Personal investors guide to capital gains tax 2015 (NAT 4152) - Refund of franking credits instructions and application for individuals 2015 (NAT 4105) - Trans-Tasman imputation information for New Zealand companies - Taxation Determination TD 2004/1 Income tax: are the costs of subscriptions to share market information services and investment journals deductible under section 8-1 of the Income Tax Assessment Act 1997? - Taxation Determination TD 2004/22 Income tax: for off-market share buy-backs of listed shares, whether the buy-back price is set by tender process or not, what is the market value of the share for the purposes of subsection 159GZZZQ(2) of the Income Tax Assessment Act 1936? - Taxation Determination TD 2006/30 Income tax: foreign exchange: when calculating the amount of any gain or loss on disposal or redemption of a traditional security denominated in a foreign currency should the amounts relevant to the calculation be translated (converted) into Australian dollars when each of the relevant events takes place?

+- Taxation Ruling TR 2002/10 Income tax: capital gains tax: asset register - Taxation Ruling TR 2005/23 Income tax: listed investment companies - Taxation Ruling TR 2010/3 Income tax: Division 7A loans: trust entitlements.